Chairman of the PRA

 Mobile: 07768 608332

-Gordon Balmer joined the PRA in October 2014 as Commercial Manager however is no stranger to the PRA having perviously worked as a consultant advising in the area of payments.
+Gordon Balmer joined the PRA in October 2014 as Commercial Manager however is no stranger to the PRA having previously worked as a consultant advising in the area of payments.
 He has extensive experience in the fuel industry having worked for BP for 30 years.
 Previous roles include UK Country Manager, Fuel Card Manager and Project Manager.

 Telephone: 07771 834073

 Steve has been involved in the petrol retailing sector for 23 years.
 He began as Forecourts Operations Manager for Greens Motors Ltd, a family run motor & fuel business in West Wales responsible for day to day operation of three sites (1 licensed & 2 dealer).

 During this time he was Chairman of the South Wales BP Forum as well as being Chairman for the PRA South Wales Committee.
 Steve then joined Big Oil.net and was part of the launch of the unique web portal at its Milford Haven office in January 2004.
 He was responsible for the sales of the product to petrol stations, commercial distributors & commercial end users.